Cunnamulla

 The Cunnamulla Hot Springs

-If all this paddling and birdwatching just gets too much, you should take some time to relax at the brand new state of the art bathing complex.
-Featuring 7 pools, a steam room, sauna, relaxation room and plenty of space to stretch out on beanbags, hammocks and loungers.
+If all this exploring just gets too much, take some time to relax at the brand new state of the art bathing complex.
+The complex features seven pools, a steam room, sauna, relaxation room and plenty of space to stretch out on beanbags, hammocks and lounges.

-Feeling peckish, take a break and a 200m walk across the street into town to grab lunch at one of the towns great cafes or pubs.
+If you are feeling peckish, take a break and a 200m walk across the street into town to grab lunch at one of the town’s great cafes or pubs.

 Grab a massage or facial in one of the beauty and spa offerings in town and then wander back to the Hot Springs for some more soaking in the natural artesian waters!